2023: Fake PDP screening, clearance certificates tear Delta aspirants apart - New Telegraph

-The screening of governorship aspirants of the Peoples Democratic Party (PDP) at Port Harcourt in River State has put over 14 aspirants of the party in Delta State at loggerheads.
+The screening of governorship aspirants of the Peoples Democratic Party (PDP) in Port Harcourt in River State has put over 14 aspirants of the party in Delta State at loggerheads.

-The aspirants came back from the exercise with clearance certificates of various shapes and hues.

 While speculation was rife that some frontline aspirants were disqualified, owing to discrepancies in the records, it was learnt that one was out rightly rejected.